OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Sessions/Session 50.md

 4. Find out more information about [[Orcus the Demon Prince of Undeath]]
 	- See [[Help Titania stop Dragomir from releasing Orcus the Demon Prince of Undeath]]
 ---
-- We resume in Dragomir's house...
+- We resume the session in Dragomir's house...
 - Chip makes an insight check ➡️ Nat 20 (+7)
 - Chip feels a breeze pass him, it smells like sulphur
 - Chip hears a quiet "clacking" sound, quickly before it stops
-- Chip uses his *Titania's Pocket of Nonsense* to be able to see invisible creatures
+- Chip uses his [[Titania's Pocket of Nonsense]] to be able to see invisible creatures
 	- He sees a familiar figure - it's [[Ryzzix]]!
 - Chip grapples Ryzzix but he turns in to a centipede and slips away
 - Chip grapples him again and tries to put him/it into his pouch